nik786/kube-learn/rhce.md

 | `set -x declare`    | Enables debugging, printing each command (including `declare`) to the terminal as it is executed. |

+Journaling is a filesystem feature that records changes to a dedicated log (journal) before applying them, ensuring data consistency and quicker recovery after crashes